RyanChang25/Projectile-Cast-v0.6.3-alpha/README.md

 #### `ProjectileCast.Client.CastMultiple({})`

-Works similarily to `.CastSingle({})` method expect it will shoot multiple projectiles at once.
+Property indexs are the same as the `.CastSingle({})` method expect it will shoot multiple projectiles at once.
 Think a shotgun!